Lymph Node Locations: Chart for Armpits, Head, Neck, Groin, Chest, Stomach & More

 1. Injury

 Damage to your neck or head region could cause the nodes in this region to begin to swell.
 The swelling will take place as the body is attempting to make repairs.
 A minor cut is enough to cause the body to start swelling due to the overproduction of antibodies.
+If you experience persistent swelling or discomfort following an injury, consult a medical doctor and consider seeing a chiropractor in Boca Raton, FL or your area.
+Chiropractors can help address misalignments, reduce inflammation, improve mobility, and support natural healing.

 1. Autoimmune diseases